 Example 1: Software Development Bug Tracking

-Having created our control charts we saw that Sprint 7 was spiking disproportionately in terms of bugs.
-Upon further investigation, we discovered that there was a new developer who was onboarded severely trained on the set coding standards.
+Having created our control charts, we saw that Sprint 7 was spiking disproportionately in terms of bugs.
+Upon further investigation, we discovered that there was a new developer who was onboarded and severely trained on the set coding standards.
 After some remediation, normal variation was observed.

 Example 2: Construction Project Schedule Variance